-The impact of this mindful intentional practice was life changing, literally.
-It enhanced my recovery from addiction, it prevented relapse, it allowed me to be a better worked, family member and friend.
-I continued to practice yoga, I studied, and I decided to map a course to leave my traditional job.
+The impact of this mindful intentional practice was life-changing, literally.
+Yoga practice enhanced my recovery from addiction, it prevented relapse, it allowed me to be a better worker, family member, and friend.
+I continued with my yoga; I studied the philosophy, and I decided to map a course to leave my traditional job.
 I wanted to find a way to bring yoga to others in recovery.

 And I did.
 I studied to become a certified yoga teacher.
 I studied all I could about yoga, addiction, meditation, and breath practices.
 I completed a five-year plan of saving and study that allowed me to let go of a day job and offer yoga in treatment centers, jail, and in traditional spaces like yoga studios.
 It is a tremendously fulfilling life.
 I have learned so much over the past years that I developed a training program for teachers who want to bring this specialty to their offerings.
 S.O.A.R.™, Success Over Addiction and Relapse, is the result of that work.